ChrisRoach1/Employee-Directory/README.md

 - Store the data in a database

 #### Additional requirements set by me
-- Build a mobile app component - WORK IN PROGRESS
+- Build a mobile app component
-- Add ability to add employee across all apps
+- Add ability to add employee across all apps (work in progess)

 # Tech Used